New car sales down by a quarter on pre-pandemic levels

 “Order books are rammed until at least September.”

+The number of pure electric new cars registered last month nearly trebled year-on-year, taking a market share of 17.7%.

-The SMMT urged the Government to reform VAT rules for electric vehicles (EV) charging as energy costs continue to soar.
+The SMMT urged the Government to reform VAT rules for electric vehicle (EV) charging as energy costs continue to soar.

 VAT on domestic electricity is 5% whereas motorists using on-street chargers must pay 20%.